Adventure Cruises in Lombok

-Though often overshadowed by its smaller sister to the west, Lombok is a jewel among the Lesser Sunda Islands, and Lombok cruises become more popular with every passing year.
+Though often overshadowed by its smaller sister to the west, Lombok is a jewel among the Lesser Sunda Islands, and Lombok cruises become more popular yearly.
 Lombok, part of the province of West Nusa Tenggara, is home to the Sasak people.
 The Sasak have blended Islam and Balinese Hinduism to form a set of cultural and religious traditions found nowhere else.
-Many of their rituals celebrate the island’s significant natural gifts, from verdant mountains and roaring waterfalls, to resplendent beaches and breath-taking coral reefs.
-With great opportunities for surfing, snorkeling and hiking, in addition to unique cultural encounters, the continued and growing popularity of Lombok adventure cruises is assured.
+Many of their rituals celebrate the island’s significant natural gifts, from verdant mountains and roaring waterfalls to splendid beaches and breathtaking coral reefs.
+With excellent opportunities for surfing, snorkeling, and hiking, as well as unique cultural encounters, Lombok adventure cruises' continued popularity is assured.

 Top things to do and see in Lombok

 Sailing trips to Lombok are all about discovering the island’s many cultural and natural wonders.

 With a visit to the traditional village of Senaru, travelers on Lombok luxury tours will be given an intimate look into the daily lives of the Sasak people, from their thatched-roof homes to their fragrant and colorful fruit gardens and spices.
 A trek through tropical forests will take visitors to Bayan Beleq, a grass-roofed mosque constructed of woven bamboo.
 It is the oldest mosque on Lombok and a cornerstone of the Wektu Telu religious tradition, combining Animism and Islam.
 Here, visitors can marvel at local weavers as they create wondrous patterns using a unique and ancient spinning technique.